Tips for working with multiple GitHub accounts

 I use these tools for lots of other applications as well, including AWS

-(including using direnv
+(including using direnv to set AWS_DEFAULT_PROFILE and

-CLI) and the Google suite.
+AWS_DEFAULT_REGION for the aws CLI) and the Google suite.

 If you have other solutions that you've used for similar problems, or feedback or other suggestions, I'd love to hear them.
 Reach out via Twitter or email (weberc2 / gmail).